papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 	- Easier to say if j is neighbour of i.
 	- Takes more space
 	- More time to find out all neighbours of i
+	- for an undirected graph, we can only consider upper rectangle to indicate the edges.
 	- <img src="../images/adjacencymatrix.png" width="400" height="300">
 - Adjacency list
 	- More time to find out whether j is a neighbour of i.